Green Monster: Green Monster seating

-The placement of the ladder is noteworthy given the fact that it is in fair territory; it is the only such ladder in the major leagues.
-On many occasions, a batted ball has struck the ladder during game play, at least twice leading to an inside-the-park home run.
-During a 1950s game, Red Sox outfielders Ted Williams and Jimmy Piersall both tracked a fly ball in left center, but the ball struck the ladder and caromed into center field, giving batter Jim Lemon enough time to round the bases.
-Later, in 1963, the slow-footed Dick Stuart hit a high fly that ricocheted first off the ladder, and then the head of outfielder Vic Davalillo, before rolling far enough away to allow Stuart to score.

 Advertisements

-After the wall was painted green in 1947, advertisements did not appear on the wall until 1999, when the All-Star Game at Fenway was being promoted.
-Various ads have appeared above the scoreboard since then, such as the Jimmy Fund, W.B.
-Mason, and Granite City Electric.
-The Coke Bottles on the left light tower were a target for power-hitters when they were placed in 1997.
-These 3D advertisements were taken down before the 2008 season, when an LED sign was built above the new left-field upper deck seats.
+After the wall was painted green in 1947, advertisements did not appear on the wall until the late 1990s when the 1999 MLB All-Star Game at Fenway was being promoted.
+Various ads have appeared above the scoreboard since then, such as for the Jimmy Fund, W. B. Mason, Covidien, and Foxwoods Resort Casino.
+Large Coca-Cola bottles, placed on the left light tower in 1997, were a target for power-hitters.
+These three-dimensional advertisements were taken down before the 2008 season, when an LED sign was built above the new left-field upper-deck seats.
 As a lead up to his 500th career home run, Manny Ramirez's home run count was tallied on the bottom of the light tower.
 Ads beside the manual scoreboard were added when the scoreboard was expanded.
-Above the manual scoreboard, where a Jimmy Fund advertisement had remained for many years, the logo for Foxwoods Resort Casino is now a prominent aspect of Fenway Park.
-Outside of Fenway in Kenmore Square, but able to be seen in the view above the left-field wall, is the Boston Citgo sign.
+Part of the overall view above the left-field wall is the Boston Citgo sign, located outside of Fenway in Kenmore Square.